 Floating Laminate Floor Installation

-© 2008 by Kelly Smith all rights reserved
+© 2011 by Kelly R. Smith

 Laminate Floor to Tile Transition

-Since being introduced to the US back in 1982, laminate flooring sales has seen a growth of up to twenty per cent per year.
+Since being introduced to the US back in 1982, laminate flooring sales have seen a growth of up to twenty per cent per year.
 This article is a step by step guide on how to install laminate flooring and underlayment in your home.

-Tools and Materials for This DIY Project
+Tools and Materials for this DIY Project

 This type of job is much easier than installing hardwood floors.
 Many of the tools are the same.